Politically Correct Rant about the Uproar

-I wonder what would happen if people on all sides of the uproar committed to do the same – to pray peace.
+I wonder what would happen if people on all sides of the uproar committed to doing the same – to pray for peace.
 The truth is that it matters little what the people do.
 A person, wholly and completely devoted to God, will change the world.

 Will I be that one?